ericnewton/many-lives/README.md

 constant loops.
 The iterator/map/filter functional constructs are similar enough to those in Java that I was able to adapt easily.

-Performance is good, though not quite as fast as the Java/Scala and C++ versions.
+Performance is good, though not quite as fast as the C++ version.
 And, as always, I could be doing something wrong, since this is my very first Rust program.

 Tooling was pretty good: installing cargo and building the project was simple enough, though I did not end up using any packages outside of